fledge-iot/fledge/docs/92_downloads.rst

 Debian Packages
 ===============

-Debian packages for both Intel and Arm architectures are available via the Dianomic web site's downlaod page.
+Debian packages for both Intel and Arm architectures are available via the Dianomic web site's download page.

 - |downloads|